CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### -= OOO =-

 #### Old Forest
- -  Card Erratum: Replace "healing cards" with "healing effects."
+ -  _Card Erratum_: Replace "healing cards" with "healing effects."

 #### Old Friendship
- -  The influence bonus from Old Friendship applies only to the diplomat, but the corruption check bonus applies to any character in the diplomat's company.
+ -  The influence bonus from _Old Friendship_ applies only to the diplomat, but the corruption check bonus applies to any character in the diplomat's company.

 #### Old Man Willow
- -  Card Erratum: Add "Awakened Plant."
+ -  _Card Erratum_: Add "_Awakened Plant_."

 #### Old Road
  -  May be used to influence an opponent's faction only when you are attempting to bring your copy of the faction into play.

 #### The Old Thrush
- -  Card Erratum: Add "Cannot be duplicated on a given attack."
+ -  _Card Erratum_: Add "Cannot be duplicated on a given attack."
  -  Cannot be used against agents, since none of them have a listed prowess of 13 or greater.

 #### The One Ring
  -  Can be used multiple times in a turn if the corruption checks are successful.
  -  "Starting prowess" refers to the prowess printed on the character card.
- -  If the bearer is a Ringwraith, The One Ring does not provide corruption to the characters in the company.
+ -  If the bearer is a Ringwraith, _The One Ring_ does not provide corruption to the characters in the company.
  -  Cannot be played after a test from storing a gold ring.

 #### Open to the Summons
- -  Card Erratum: Replace "minion company" with "company."
+ -  _Card Erratum_: Replace "_**minion company**_" with "_**company**_."
  -  Does not allow you to start with a character that says he cannot be in the starting company.

 #### Orc Mail